History of Assam: Colonial rule

 Bengal Presidency (1826–1873): Assam was included as a part of the Bengal Presidency.
 The annexation of upper Assam is attributed to the successful manufacture of tea in 1837, and the beginning of the Assam Company in 1839.
 Under the Wasteland Rules of 1838, it became nearly impossible for natives to start plantations.
 After the liberalization of the rules in 1854, there was a land rush.
-The Chinese staff that was imported earlier for the cultivation of tea left Assam in 1843, when tea plantations came to be tended by local labor solely, mainly by those belonging to the Kachari group.
-From 1859 central Indian labor was imported for the tea plantations.
-This labor, based on an unbreakable contract, led to a virtual slavery of this labor group.
+The Chinese staff that was imported earlier for the cultivation of tea left Assam in 1843, when tea plantations came to be tended by local labour solely, mainly by those belonging to the Kachari group.
+From 1859 central Indian labour was imported for the tea plantations.
+This labour, based on an unbreakable contract, led to a virtual slavery of this labour group.
 The conditions in which they were transported to Assam were so horrific that about 10% never survived the journey.
 The colonial government already had monopoly over the opium trade.

 There were immediate protests and revolts against the British occupation.
 In 1828, two years after the Treaty of Yandaboo, Gomdhar Konwar rose in revolt against the British, but he was easily suppressed.
 In 1830 Dhananjoy Burhagohain, Piyali Phukan and Jiuram Medhi rose in revolt, and they were sentenced to death.
 In the Indian Rebellion of 1857, rebels supporters offered resistance in the form of non-cooperation, and Maniram Dewan and Piyali Baruah were executed for their roles.
 In 1861 peasants of Nagaon gathered at Phulaguri for a raiz mel (peoples' assembly) to protest against taxes on betel-nut and paan.
 An officer sent to confront the peasants, Lt.
 Singer, got into a fracas with the peasants and was killed, after which the protests were violently suppressed.

 Chief Commissioner's Province (1874–1905): In 1874, the Assam region was separated from the Bengal Presidency, Sylhet was added to it and its status was upgraded to a Chief Commissioner's Province.
 The capital was at Shillong.
 The people of Sylhet protested the inclusion in Assam.
 Assamese, which was replaced by Bengali as the official language in 1837, was reinstated alongside Bengali.
 In 1889, oil was discovered at Digboi giving rise to an oil industry.
-In this period Nagaon witnessed starvation deaths, and there was a decrease in the indigenous population, which was more than adequately compensated by the immigrant labor.
+In this period Nagaon witnessed starvation deaths, and there was a decrease in the indigenous population, which was more than adequately compensated by the immigrant labour.
 Colonialism was well entrenched, and the tea, oil and coal-mining industries were putting increasing pressure on the agricultural sector which was lagging behind.